-The green economy is defined as “one that results in improved human well-being and social equity, while significantly reducing environmental risks and ecological scarcities.
-In its simplest expression, a green economy can be thought of as one, which is low carbon, resource efficient and socially inclusive” by UNEP 2011.
-However, is more than merely “greening” of the economic sector, it means to accomplish the sustainable development obligation;
+The green economy defined as “one results in improved human well-being and social equity, while significantly reducing environmental risks and ecological scarcities.
+In its simplest expression, a green economy which is low carbon, resource-efficient and socially inclusive” by UNEP 2011.
+However, it is more than merely “greening” of the economic sector; it means to accomplish the sustainable development obligation.

 - Increasing social equity: ensuring social, economic and financial inclusion, end persisting poverty

 - Improving human well-being: education, healthcare, job security, etc.